dioan-src/minesweeper/README.md

-# Game Web App
+# Minesweeper

-This is a web application for playing a game implemented in PHP 8.1.2 and JavaScript.
+This is a web application for playing minesweeper implemented in PHP 8.1.2 and JavaScript.

 ## Running the Game